menghanhui/r3bl.blog/_posts/2014-10-05-broadening-my-perspective.markdown

 ---
-author: mrr3bl
+author: Aleksandar Todorović
 comments: true
 date: 2014-10-05 11:32:11+00:00
 layout: post
 slug: broadening-my-perspective
-title: Broadening my perspective
+title: Broadening My Perspective
-wordpress_id: 89
-categories:
+categories: en
-- About me
 tags:
+- personal
-- about me
+- confession
 ---

 This blog is about to go into completely different direction.
 Don't get me wrong, I still love Linux, I still use it regularly.
 I'm still a big FLOSS enthusiast and I still want to be a security expert.
 That won't change as long as I'm alive.